Tens of thousands of tonnes of scrap metal are scattered across Manitoba’s north. That scrap metal is found in many forms:

 - snowmobiles, quads, and boats

 Some of this material is located in and near landfills.
 Some is scattered around communities.
 Some is left out on the land or in waterways.
+Most of these items were simply abandoned and many of them contain contaminants.

 If this material is left in place, all these liquids will eventually leak out into the environment, contaminating the soil, water, and air.
-Once in the environment, these contaminants have the potential to harm drinking water, animals, plants, and human health.

 Previous Studies & Initiatives